mezuka/static_struct/README.md

 Key features:

-* Nesting hashes and respond to objects `to_hash` methods are allowed to do the convertation;
+* Nesting hashes and respond to objects `to_hash` methods are allowed to do the conversation;
 * There are no limitations of the nesting;
 * It is not possible to call undefined methods;
 * The defined dynamically structure is iterable (responds to `each`);